 - Give a hard sell to encourage people to buy your product by telling them to subscribe, buy now, or sign up to your services.

 - Address questions or concerns which weren’t previously addressed.

 - When you tell people to sign up or buy the product, show a proof element on screen which may include your other well-known and respected clients.
 This will guarantee your quality and put customers at ease.

 4. Find the Perfect Voice for Your Video

 The voice you use in your video will have a great impact – there’s a lot of talking involved so it should be clear, pleasant, and should not be monotonous or boring.
 Your explainer video company may be able to provide one for a couple of hundred dollars, but a better option might be to hire a freelance voiceover artist from a site like VideoToOrder.com.

 You can go to a professional explainer video company to get the job done, but be ready to pay!
 The larger production companies cost between $5,000 and $25,000 and take quite some time as they have many other orders in the queue.

-A great alternative is going to a freelance video professional.
+A great alternative is getting a freelance video professional to create a whiteboard or explainer video for you.
 Freelancers can usually get the job done much faster and cheaper (we’re talking about $25 versus $5,000)!

 6. Do Your A/B Testing